Apple Watch Series 3 Review

 Cons: Not a great battery life, pricey

 Receiving the highest score of the entire group, the Series 3 unseated its predecessor, the Apple Watch Series 2, having slightly more smart features and functions, claiming the title of the best smartwatch for iOS users.
 It also outperformed the Samsung Gear S3, besting its performance by a single point.

 To determine which wearable is the winner, we bought the best models out there and pitted them head-to-head to find our award winners.
 We ranked and judged the performance of the Apple Watch Series 3 against its peers in five weighted rating metrics: Smart Functions, Ease of Use, Fitness Impact, Battery Life, and Display.
 The following sections detail the performance of the Series 3 in each metric.

 Ease of Use

 Comprising the largest portion of the overall score at 30%, our Ease of Use metric is by far the most important of our testing process.
 We compared the input and interface methods of each watch, the responsiveness of the touchscreen, the water resistance rating, and ease of charging, as well as the ease of swapping wristbands.
-The Series 3 scored very well, earning an 8 out of 10 and landing near the top of the pack, as shown in the chart below.
+The Series 3 scored very well.

 The Series 3 has an exceptionally responsive touch screen with no noticeable lag when navigating through the menus.
 In addition to the particularly responsive touchscreen, the Apple Watch Series 3 also features a crown scroll interface that is exceptionally efficient at quickly scrolling through the menus, rather than swiping.